thifranc/shinken-webui-wiki-up/Installation.md

 # Installing the Web UI

-Shinken includes a self sufficient Web User Interface, which includes its own web server (No need to setup Apache or Microsoft IIS)
+Shinken can provide a self sufficient Web User Interface, which includes its own web server (No need to setup Apache or Microsoft IIS)

-Shinken WebUI is started at the same time Shinken itself does, and is configured by setting a few basic parameters in several modules.
+This Shinken WebUI is started at the same time as the Shinken broker.
+It is configured by setting a few basic parameters in several modules.

 WebUI is built upon a main application using several modules:
 - authentication modules, used to authenticate users that log in
 - storing modules, used to make parameters persistent
 - graphing modules, used to display graphs built from metrics
+- … (helpdesk, logs…)

 **TO BE COMPLETED**:
 ```